ericdjatsa/dataplex-utils/dataplex-extract-data-quality-rules/README.md

 ```

 This will connect to Dataplex, fetch the specified scan's configuration, and save its rules to `my-rules.yaml`.

+## Automate Data Quality Scans with CI/CD

+The generated data quality rules file can also be used to [automate Data Quality scans through CI/CD pipelines with terraform](https://docs.cloud.google.com/dataplex/docs/manage-data-quality-rules-as-code).

 ## `rules.yaml` File Reference